Empathy Mapping

 Empathy Maps vs Personas: What’s the Difference?

 Empathy maps and personas are both valuable tools in user-centric design, but they serve different purposes.
 A persona is a detailed, semi-fictional character that represents different user types.
-They include demographic information, behaviors and goals and provide a holistic understanding of the target user.
-Empathy maps are visualizations that focus on users’ emotions, thoughts, actions, and spoken words in a specific context.
+Personas include demographic information, behaviors, goals, and provide a holistic understanding of the target user.
+Empathy maps are visualizations that focus on the users’ emotions, thoughts, actions, and words in a specific context.

 User Experience (UX) Strategist William Hudson explains how personas help designers develop empathy.